brenda87/brenda87.github.io/index.md

 ## HackTheBox: Where Hackers Thrive
-<p>Get ready to dive into <em>Hack The Box</em>, the ultimate playground for hackers!Join us as we explore, learn, and conquer the digital frontier!</p>
+<p>Get ready to dive into <em>Hack The Box</em>, the ultimate playground for hackers!
+Join me as I explore, learn, and conquer the digital frontier!</p>
 <hr>

 - [[January 06, 2024]] [bizness](https://brenda87.github.io/posts/hackthebox/bizness.html) `OFBiz` `Authentication-Bypass`